-- In Wales, the Welsh Government is currently consulting on a new Curriculum for Wales, and is proposing to legislate to make explicit that RE must include humanism on an equal basis to the major religions.
+- In Wales, the Welsh Government’s new Curriculum for Wales, has renamed RE to ‘Religion Values and Ethics’ (RVE), which makes explicit that RE must include humanism on an equal basis to the major religions.
 This change follows from a successful challenge to the Vale of Glamorgan Council’s decision to refuse a humanist representative permission to become a full member of the local SACRE, which prompted the Welsh Government to issue guidance to ensure that these bodies are fully inclusive.
-Our Wales Coordinator is a member of the Curriculum for Wales Strategic Stakeholder Group advising on the reform.
+Our Wales Coordinator was a member of the Curriculum for Wales Strategic Stakeholder Group advising on the reform.

 - In October 2019, we welcomed the Welsh Government’s move to consult on renaming RE to ‘Religions and Worldviews’ to be more inclusive.
 Education Minister Kirsty Williams said it ‘better reflects teaching practice within the new curriculum, and allows for the exploration of a range of religious and philosophical beliefs, as well as other beliefs and worldviews, including non-religious worldviews.’

 - As part of the same announcement, the Welsh Government also announced it was planning to consult on removing the rights of parents to withdraw from RE, including instructional, ‘faith-based RE’.
 We raised serious concerns about this proposal, adding that it could lead to indoctrination of pupils in religious schools.